 We climbed up to the 7th floor (top) and admired the view.

-We hung out for quite a while and relaxed and let the ladies smile and ogle Lily.
+We hung out for quite a while and relaxed and let the ladies smile and ogle Bean.
 It was getting late so we headed back toward the station.

-On the way we made a pit stop right away to change and feed Lily and it happened to be beside an old graveyard.
+On the way we made a pit stop right away to change and feed Bean and it happened to be beside an old graveyard.

 We walked for a while and came to a giant mall and decided to head in for a bit.
 We did some shopping but tried to hurry, also our feet were pretty worn out so didn’t wonder too much.